vazhka-dolya/katarakta/README.md

+# Warning
+I am slowly moving on from developing *katarakta*, and I'm now working on rewriting it as an [M64MM3](https://github.com/projectcomet64/M64MM) add-on currently called *kataraktaCS* (*kCS* for short). *kataraktaCS* will have way more functionality, will be quicker and more lightweight, and will be easier to use than the original *katarakta*.
+Though, I do plan for *katarakta* to have an update with some features from the [Public Test 4 version](https://github.com/vazhka-dolya/katarakta/releases/tag/vpt4) added, but nothing major after that.
+Light maintenance, such as bugfixes or very small additions, is also planned.

+*kataraktaCS* is still not released, though (and I have no idea when it will be), so you can keep using *katarakta* for now without any worries.

 # katarakta
 <img alt="GitHub Downloads (all assets, all releases)" src="https://img.shields.io/github/downloads/vazhka-dolya/katarakta/total?style=plastic&label=total%20downloads&color=0260A4">

-katarakta is a tool made for Super Mario 64 machinimas that enables you to change Mario's textures quicker and makes it a lot less tedious.
+*katarakta* is a tool made for Super Mario 64 machinimas that enables you to change Mario's textures quicker and makes it a lot less tedious.

 <p align="center">
   <img src="https://github.com/vazhka-dolya/katarakta/blob/main/GitHubImg/katarakta_2.0.0_screenshot_1.png" width="666"/>
 </p>

 # Features
-katarakta's main functionality currently includes the following:
+*katarakta*'s main functionality currently includes the following:
 - Applying eye/cap/sidehair/mustache/button textures
 - Applying any other texture
 - Applying textures to a hi-res folder of other games